TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 :::

-Furthermore, if we normalize the eigenvectors, i.e., the columns of $P$, we find the following diagonalisation of $A$ with an orthogonal matrix $Q$:
+Furthermore, if we normalise the eigenvectors, i.e., the columns of $P$, we find the following diagonalisation of $A$ with an orthogonal matrix $Q$:

 $$
  A = QDQ^{-1} = \begin{pmatrix}2/\sqrt{5}&1/\sqrt{5}\\1/\sqrt{5}&-2/\sqrt{5} \end{pmatrix}\begin{pmatrix}2 & 0\\0& -3 \end{pmatrix}